Donders-Institute/bidscoin/docs/preparation.rst

 rawmapper
 ^^^^^^^^^

 Another command-line utility that can be helpful in organizing your source data is ``rawmapper``.
-This utility can show you an overview (map) of all the values of DICOM-fields of interest in your data-set and, optionally, use these fields to rename your source data sub-folders.
+This utility can show you an overview (map) of all the values of DICOM-attributes of interest in your data-set and, optionally, used to rename your source data sub-folders.
 The latter option can be handy e.g. if you manually entered subject-identifiers as [Additional info] at the scanner console and you want to use these to rename your subject folders.

 ::

-    usage: rawmapper [-h] [-s SESSIONS [SESSIONS ...]]
-                     [-d DICOMFIELD [DICOMFIELD ...]] [-w WILDCARD]
-                     [-o OUTFOLDER] [-r] [-n SUBPREFIX] [-m SESPREFIX] [--dryrun]
+    usage: rawmapper.py [-h] [-s SESSIONS [SESSIONS ...]] [-f FIELD [FIELD ...]] [-w WILDCARD] [-o OUTFOLDER] [-r] [-n SUBPREFIX] [-m SESPREFIX] [-d] sourcefolder
-                     sourcefolder

-    Maps out the values of a dicom field of all subjects in the sourcefolder, saves the result in a mapper-file and, optionally, uses the dicom values to rename the sub-/ses-id's of the subfolders.
-This latter option can be used, e.g. when an alternative subject id was entered in the [Additional info] field during subject registration (i.e. stored in the PatientComments dicom field)
+    Maps out the values of a dicom attribute of all subjects in the sourcefolder, saves the result in a mapper-file and, optionally, uses the dicom values to rename the sub-/ses-id's of the subfolders.
+This latter option can be used, e.g. when an alternative subject id was entered in the [Additional info] field during subject registration at the scanner console (i.e. this data is stored in the dicom attribute named 'PatientComments')

     positional arguments:
       sourcefolder          The source folder with the raw data in sub-#/ses-#/series organisation

     optional arguments:
       -h, --help            show this help message and exit -s SESSIONS [SESSIONS ...], --sessions SESSIONS [SESSIONS ...]
                             Space separated list of selected sub-#/ses-# names / folders to be processed.
-Otherwise all sessions in the bidsfolder will be selected (default: None)
+                            Otherwise all sessions in the bidsfolder will be selected (default: None) -f FIELD [FIELD ...], --field FIELD [FIELD ...]
-      -d DICOMFIELD [DICOMFIELD ...], --dicomfield DICOMFIELD [DICOMFIELD ...]
-                            The name of the dicomfield that is mapped / used to rename the subid/sesid foldernames (default:
+                            The fieldname(s) of the dicom attribute(s) used to rename or map the subid/sesid foldernames (default: ['PatientComments'])
-                            ['PatientComments'])
       -w WILDCARD, --wildcard WILDCARD
                             The Unix style pathname pattern expansion that is used to select the series from which the dicomfield is being mapped (can contain wildcards) (default: *) -o OUTFOLDER, --outfolder OUTFOLDER
-                            The mapper-file is normally saved in sourcefolder or, when using this option, in outfolder (default: None) -r, --rename          If this flag is given sub-subid/ses-sesid directories in the sourcefolder will be renamed to sub-dcmval/ses- dcmval (default: False)
+                            The mapper-file is normally saved in sourcefolder or, when using this option, in outfolder (default: None)
+      -r, --rename          If this flag is given sub-subid/ses-sesid directories in the sourcefolder will be renamed to sub-dcmval/ses-dcmval (default: False)
       -n SUBPREFIX, --subprefix SUBPREFIX
-                            The prefix common for all the source subject-folders (default: sub-)
-      -m SESPREFIX, --sesprefix SESPREFIX
+                            The prefix common for all the source subject-folders (default: sub-) -m SESPREFIX, --sesprefix SESPREFIX
-                            The prefix common for all the source session-folders (default: ses-)
-      --dryrun              Add this flag to dryrun (test) the mapping or renaming of the sub-subid/ses-sesid directories (i.e. nothing
-                            is stored on disk and directory names are not actually changed)) (default: False)
+                            The prefix common for all the source session-folders (default: ses-) -d, --dryrun          Add this flag to dryrun (test) the mapping or renaming of the sub-subid/ses- sesid directories (i.e. nothing is stored on disk and directory names are not actually changed)) (default: False)

     examples:
       rawmapper /project/3022026.01/raw/